A shortcut way to the Fokker-Planck equation for the non-Markovian dynamics: Abstract

 \section{Abstract}

 Using the property of the solution of the Langevin dynamics with a generalized frictional memory kernel and time-dependent deterministic force field (TDFF) we show that a solution method (which is very simple as well as shortcut) can be used to derive the Fokker-Planck equation (FPE) for this dynamics.
 Then the equation is derived for the non-Markovian dynamics with additional force from harmonic potential, magnetic fields, and both, respectively.
 Thus the method is instructive in deriving the Fokker-Planck equation in a shortcut way in the presence of an additional time-dependent stochastic force.
 Here we have to consider that the relevant drift terms are independent of the random force.
 Then another very important point is to be noted here.
 To interpret FPE, we recognize that the memory of the non-Markovian dynamics can induce an electric field from the time-independent magnetic field in the presence of a conservative force field.
-The induced electric field may be the underlying reason for the special kind of correlation between position and velocity for the non-Markovian dynamics in the presence of a magnetic field.
-At the same time, it may include an additional drift term to the memory-influenced modulation of the effect from the external time-dependent force field.
+Then one may notice that how it may modulate diffusion terms and the effect from a time-dependent external force field.
 We understand that the present study, with the recognization of the induced electric field will bring strong attention to different areas of non-equilibrium statistical mechanics such as physical tuning of conductivity of ions in solid electrolytes, noise-induced transition and stochastic thermodynamics for non-Markovian dynamics etc.